 “Aw thanks – well, it was much easier than it seemed.”

 Instead, recognize that just as you take pleasure in recognizing the achievements of others, you should proudly acknowledge your own accomplishments.

-Instead of deflecting compliments, accept them with gratitude and confidence.
+Instead of deflecting compliments, use this self esteem mantra to remind you to accept them with gratitude and confidence.

 12. My intuition is strong.
 When I have an instinct about something, I listen to it.

 Have you ever experienced a deep intuition, ignored it, and then found that your initial gut feeling was right after all?